-Our services, activities, programs, and facilities are provided without regard to age, race, religion, national origin, handicap, impairment, veteran status, or political opinions or affiliations as provided by law and in accordance with Directions for Living's respect for personal dignity.
+Our services, activities, programs, and facilities are offered without regard to age, race, religion, national origin, handicap, impairment, veteran status, or political opinions or affiliations as provided by law and in accordance with Directions for Living's respect for personal dignity.
 All of our services and facilities are accessible to disabled persons, including persons who are deaf, hard of hearing, blind, or who have other sensory impairments.
-We serve a variety of clientele and will make translator and/or interpreter services or other assistive communications devices available free of charge to clients.
-If possible, please provide 24 hours notice if a translator or interpreter is needed.
-To request assistance with our facilities, an interpreter, translator, other assistive devices, or if you would like this Handbook in an alternate format, or to receive a copy of our Auxiliary Aids Plan, please speak with your provider, a Customer Service Representative, or contact the Quality Department at (727) 524-4464, ext.
-1716.
+Translator and/or interpreter services or other assistive communications devices are available free of charge to clients and their companions.
+If possible, please provide 24 hours' notice if a translator or interpreter is needed.
+To request assistance with our facilities, an interpreter, translator, other assistive devices, or if you would like this Handbook in an alternate format, or to receive a copy of our Auxiliary Aids Plan, please speak with your provider, a Customer Service Representative, or contact the Quality Management Department at (727) 524-4464, ext.
+1431.